danger/danger-js/docs/tutorials/dependencies.html.md

 ### Building from here

 This should give you an idea on how to understand changes to your `node_modules`, from here you can create any rules you want using a mix of `JSONDiffForFile`, `fs.readFileSync` and `child_process.execSync`.
-Here's a few idea to get you started:
+Here are a few ideas to get you started:

 * Convert the check for the package and lockfile to use `JSONDiffForFile` so that it only warns on `dependencies` or `devDependencies`.
 * Ensure you never add `@types/[module]` to `dependencies` but only into `devDependencies`.